 Step 5: Check-in

 If you are diligent and complete the first four steps, step 5 can be quite easy.
 This involves a 6-month check-in to follow up on your progress.
-Many of my clients like to do this with me, as their financial planner.
 These meetings tend to be relatively quick compared to an annual review.
-We set a meeting for mid-way through the year, my clients spend 30 minutes or so preparing for the meeting, and we review all current findings together.
+Set a meeting for mid-way through the year, spend 30 minutes or so preparing for the meeting, and review all current findings together.
 While minor plan tweaks might be required, usually the meeting is just a way to determine that you are still on track.
 It also helps you hold yourself accountable for the plan you established at the beginning of the year.

 Step right up

 The New Year is a great time for a financial fresh start.
 Following the beginning-of-the-year steps discussed in this article will help you face your financial future with clarity and confidence.
 Annually completing this process will get you in the best possible shape financially for the foreseeable future and put you in a position to best meet any financial challenges, changes, or speedbumps that do arise.

 Modera Wealth Management, LLC (“Modera”) is an SEC-registered investment advisor with places of business in Massachusetts, New York, New Jersey, Pennsylvania, North Carolina, Georgia and Florida.
 Modera may only transact business in those states in which it is registered or qualifies for an exemption or exclusion from registration requirements.
 SEC registration does not imply any level of skill or training.
 For information pertaining to our registration status, fees and services, please contact us or refer to the Investment Adviser Public Disclosure web site (www.adviserinfo.sec.gov) to obtain a copy of our disclosure statement set forth in Form ADV Part 2A.
 Please read the disclosure statement carefully before you invest or send money.